ethereum-oasis-op/L2/workitems/EVM-based-L2-address-aliasing/evm-based-l2-address-aliasing-v1.0-psd01.md

 ```
 addressAlias = chainId(A) chainId(B) chainId(C) relativeAddress chainId(C) chainId(B) chainId(A)
 ```
-Note, that a proof that a given is provably correct is beyond the scope of this document.
+Note, that a proof that a given order is provably correct is beyond the scope of this document.

 -------
 # 4 Conformance